Barcelona: Mystery bomb discovery sparks beach evacuation | DW | 25.08.2019

-A 1.1 meter-long (3.6-foot-long) explosive device found at the bottom of the sea prompted the partial evacuation of a busy Barcelona beach on Sunday.
+A 1.1 meters long (3.6-foot) explosive device found at the bottom of the sea prompted the partial evacuation of a busy Barcelona beach on Sunday.

 Police established a security perimeter of 250 meters (273 yards) on the sand, which was earlier packed with sun worshippers.